RULES AND REGULATIONS

 5. All competitors are required to be in the on-deck area at least 30 minutes in advance of their scheduled time to dance.

-6. Competitors will be allowed to dance no more than three events in any given style, which would require them to dance up one age category.
-NDCA rule X.C.8. will always apply, which does not allow any competitor to dance in three consecutive skill levels in the same age category, specifically Novice, Pre-Championship, and Championship.
+6. Competitors will be allowed to dance no more than three events in any given style, including if they dance up to another age category.

-12. Elementary School competitors may dance up into the Junior High School category.
+11. Elementary School competitors may dance up into the Junior High School category.
 Junior High School competitors may dance up into the High School category.
+Elementary School competitors may not dance up into the High School category.
+Competitors in these categories may not dance down to a category lower than their school category.

-13. Age classifications appear in the NDCA rule book.
+13. Age classifications that appear in the NDCA rule book will be followed for the BYU DanceSport Festival.

 15. The Amateur Cabaret Championship is open to competitors 18 years of age and older, provided they are no longer in High School.